guillaumepot/my_bank_app/README.md

 ### PostGres Database
 - Configure POSTGRES variables in `postgres.env`.
 - User setup & remove scripts to easily start & stop the POSTGRES container.
+- Generate tables using the script 'generate_tables'
+- Add a user using the script 'generate_user_credentials'

 ### API
 - Configure API variables in `api.env`.